TsvetelinaChakarova/Modern-DevOps-Practices-Classwork-Assignment-1/README.md

 - Validate locally that the container is working.
 - Create a GitHub Actions workflow that builds the Docker image and publishes it to your personal DockerHub account on every push to the main branch.

+### Security
+- Implement IDE-level code analysis with Snyk (install Snyk plugin for your IDE)
+- Scan the application code with SonarCloud and Snyk as part of the existing workflow
+- Scan the built Docker image with Trivy as part of the existing workflow
+- Implement a new GitHub workflow with SonarCloud at Merge Request

 ### Bonus
 - Optimize the size of the Docker image.
 Use a more minimal base image.